bruin-data/ingestr/README.md

 ---

-Ingestr is a command-line application that allows you to ingest data from any source into any destination using simple command-line flags, no code necessary.
+ingestr is a command-line app that allows you to ingest data from any source into any destination using simple command-line flags, no code necessary.

 - ✨ copy data from your database into any destination
 - ➕ incremental loading: `append`, `merge` or `delete+insert`